touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

 * Publish to public or private repos
 * Upload Xcode Framework artifacts to GitHub releases.
 No external storage or auth configuration is required.
-* Can use either Cocoapods, SPM, or both
+* Can use either CocoaPods, SPM, or both

 ## Kotlin Repo